ibm-cloud-docs/mqcloud/learn/mqoc_responsibilities.md

 | Certificates | * Provide Let's Encrypt signed certificates  \n * Refresh provided certificates before expiry | * Optionally: [Import user defined certificate chains](/docs/services/mqcloud?topic=mqoc_qm_certs)  \n * Ensure that user provided certificates do not expire  \n * Configure certificate usage on queue manager channels |

 {: summary="The rows are read from left to right.
 The resource area of comparing responsibilities is in the first column, with the responsibilities of IBM in the second column and your responsibilities in the third column."}
-{: caption="Table 2.
-Responsibilities for incident and operations management" caption-side="top"}
+{: caption="Responsibilities for incident and operations management" caption-side="top"}

 ### Change Management